Chapter 15:

 I will die here…

-Hold on… your friends are coming…
+Hold on.
+Your friends are coming.

-A small light flickered in the dark.
+A small light flickered in the darkness, warm and fragile, like a candle shaking in the wind.

-For a brief moment… it felt real.
+For a brief moment it felt real.

-But… what if it’s too late?
+What if it’s already too late?

 Panic surged.

 Faint.
-Distant.
-Echoing.

 “Rei… Rei!”